Can You Drive Someone Else's Car Without Insurance?

 Make sure you’re eligible under the policy.

-Some policies exclude specific drivers by name or restrict coverage for drivers with suspended licenses or serious violations.
-Ask directly whether you’re excluded.
-If you live with the owner, this matters even more.
-Most insurers require household members who drive the car to be listed on the policy, even if they only drive occasionally.
+Some policies exclude specific drivers by name or don't cover drivers with suspended licenses or serious violations.
+Ask the owner directly whether you're excluded.

 3. 3